Top 10 Most Basic SQL Commands To Know - Qiling

 table_name;

-In the above command, you must specify the name of all the columns in a serial order.
-It will eliminate duplication from a sum of columns in the result set.
-To sum up, it will display only different sets of values from all the columns in the result set.
+The command requires specifying the name of all columns in a serial order, eliminating duplication from the sum of columns in the result set.
+It displays only different sets of values from all columns in the result set.

 Example